teaminkling/refresh-21/content/blog/papapastry-week-17-95b8.md

 **Title:** _Medley_
 **Medium:** Ableton Live 11 Studio

-_Please skip this for the showcase!_
+_If time is a factor, please skip this for the showcase!_

 **Description:**